jeffgdotorg/netbox-zero-to-hero/modules/6-Setting-up-the-WiFi/6-Setting-up-the-WiFi.md

 [![Adding wireless LANs into Netbox](https://img.youtube.com/vi/rewxPa58VCw/maxresdefault.jpg)](https://www.youtube.com/watch?v=rewxPa58VCw)

 ## Summary
-In this module you have learned how NetBox Models Wireless LANs, and how to add Wireless LAN data using simple Python scripts.
+In this module you have learned how NetBox models Wireless LANs, and how to add Wireless LAN data using simple Python scripts.

 ## Challenge - Improve the Python Scripts
-If you fancy a challenge why not develop these simple scripts further and improve them?
+If you fancy a challenge, why not develop these simple scripts further and improve them?
 Maybe you could create a Python function to add the data?
-Or you could try moving the json data into a separate file and get your script to loop over the json data when it runs.
+Or you could try moving the JSON data into a separate file and get your script to loop over the JSON data when it runs.

-It would be great to see how you develop your scripts and if you want to share this or just ask questions then pop on over to the [NetBox Zero to Hero channel](https://netdev-community.slack.com/archives/C0453L6565C) on the NetDev Community Slack and join in the discussion!
+It would be great to see how you develop your scripts, and if you want to share this or just ask questions, then pop on over to the [NetBox Zero to Hero channel](https://netdev-community.slack.com/archives/C0453L6565C) on the NetDev Community Slack and join in the discussion!

 In [Module 7: Automate All the Things!](../7-automate-all-the-things/7-automate-all-the-things.md) you will learn how to automate the generation of device configurations, by using Ansible to pull data from NetBox and render the configuration files from Jinja2 templates.